versionpress/versionpress/docs/content/en/developer/testing.md

 Then, set a breakpoint in some test and start listening for debug connections in the toolbar.

-Run `npm run tests:unit:debug` in the console, skip the first break at the `wp` binary and see your breakpoint hit:
+Run `TODO` in the console, skip the first break at the `wp` binary and see your breakpoint hit:

 ![image](https://user-images.githubusercontent.com/101152/40370369-66eda84e-5de0-11e8-88f5-9792421a92ab.png)